DomiStyle/gandi-dyndns/README.md

 gandi_dyndns
 ----

+Original script by [Jason T. Bradshaw](https://github.com/jasontbradshaw).
+This version was modified to receive an updated IP via an CLI argument rather than depending on external services.
+This makes it simpler to use for Dynamic DNS setups where the router/firewall already knows the external IP address.
+A common setup would be a pfSense firewall with a custom Dynamic DNS provider.

 This implements a simple dynamic DNS updater for the [Gandi](https://www.gandi.net) registrar.
 It uses their XML-RPC API to update the zone file for a subdomain of a domain name to point at the external IPv4